 The trustee of a trust that has elected to be taxed as a qualified funeral trust (QFT) files Form 1041-QFT to report the income, deductions, gains, losses, and tax liability of the QFT.
 The trustee can use the form to report information for a single QFT or for multiple QFTs having the same trustee.
-If filing Form 1041-QFT for multiple QFTs, please see the rules discussed under Composite Return on this page.
+If filing Form 1041-QFT for multiple QFTs, please see the rules discussed under Composite Return, later.

-Pre-need funeral trusts that do not qualify as QFTs should see the instructions for Form 1041, U.S. Income Tax Return for Estates and Trusts, for their filing requirements.
+Pre-need funeral trusts that don't qualify as QFTs should see the Instructions for Form 1041, U.S. Income Tax Return for Estates and Trusts, for their filing requirements.